akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

             $itemsToProcess = $this->FindItemsToProcess->find();
             foreach ($itemsToProcess as $i => $itemToProcess) {
                 $itemToProcess->doSomeWork();

-                if ($i % self::BATCH_SIZE === 0
+                // Check every 100 items if the process should be stopped if ($i % self::BATCH_SIZE === 0
                     && $this->jobStopper->isStopping($this->stepExecution)
                 ) {